Rare Flounder Colorations Along the Southeast Coast

 This past week we've received several pictures of rare color schemes on flounder.
 If you follow us on Instagram or like us on Facebook, you already know which picture sparked the conversation.

 It all started with an "Albino Flounder" harvested last weekend by a young man in Charleston, South Carolina.
 Several others commented calling it "piebald" and "leucistic" which are both possible color schemes, but we aren't biologists to confirm the proper nomenclature.
 We'll let you decide what you think the proper description is for this flounder.
+There's no argument that it's one unique creature.

 This picture sparked further conversation, and we received more photos of flounder taken near Port O'Connor, Texas as well as areas near Jekyll Island, Georgia.
 Regardless of what you think the coloration is, these are some rare flounder photos you don't get to see too often!